WetDogWeather/TerrierWeb/doc/Terrier.md

 <a name="TerrierOverlay"></a>

 ## TerrierOverlay
-<p>Terrier manages its layers through this one top level structure.
+<p>Terrier manages its layers through this singleton class.
 You won't create one of these, but will be given one in the callback for setup from the TerrierModule.</p>
+<p>Think of it as the Terrier Overlay on top of your map, whether
+that's MapLibre or Leaflet or some other.</p>
 <p>You can keep the TerrierOverlay around to add and remove layers
 as needed.</p>